 A topical curated list from Buzzfeed’s expert trendspotting contributors consisting of their brand partners has been put together to reach a wider audience.

 Action – Leverage content syndication partners or reach out to key brands to create and syndicate an extensive guide through your newsletter list.

 If you don’t have a team, you can even use Google Trends and social media to conduct a curated list of trending products.

 2. Huffington Post Content Hubs

-Although this will need somewhat more time for planning from your end, Huffington Post is ready in providing pictures, videos and breaking Black Friday news.
+Although this will need somewhat more time for planning from your end, Huffington Post is ready for providing pictures, videos and breaking Black Friday news.

 They have also added related categories to drive internal links (SEO) and returning visitors to the site for subsequent holidays.